KTRL+F: Knowledge-Augmented In-Document Search: Acknowledgements

 \subsection{Dataset Construction Pipeline}

 \paragraph{Step 1.
-Select Real News Articles.} To simulate real-world document scenarios, we randomly sample 100 English news articles from the publicly available Common Crawl~\citep{raffel2019t5} after preprocessing them according to two criteria.
-Initially, to remove abnormal articles, we collect 6,936 articles from the 13,863 articles in the Common Crawl validation set, with lengths ranging from 991 to 3,298, covering the lower to upper quartiles.
-Subsequently, we utilize an entity linking API\footnote{\url{https://cloud.google.com/natural-language/docs/analyzing-entities}} to identify all entities within the article and extract external knowledge\footnote{We consider Wikipedia as an external knowledge source, wherein the acquisition of external knowledge for targets can be equated to utilizing the corresponding Wiki page linked to a particular entity~\citep{Wu2019ScalableZE}.} linked to the entities.
-To ensure diversity of questions and quality of documents, we collect 3,910 articles with 4 to 11 entities, covering the lower to upper quartiles.
+Select Real News Articles.} To simulate real-world document scenarios, we randomly sample 100 English news articles from the publicly available C4~\citep{raffel2019t5} after preprocessing them based on their length and the number of entities.
+We utilize an entity linking API\footnote{\url{https://cloud.google.com/natural-language/docs/analyzing-entities}} to identify all entities within the article and extract external knowledge (i.e., Wikipedia) linked to the entities.
+Details of preprocessing and external knowledge are described in the Appendix \ref{appendix:dataset_details}.

 \paragraph{Step 2.
-Generate Pairs of (Query, Targets).} Using the entities extracted from each input document (Step 1), we utilize LLAMA-2~\citep{touvron2023llama2} to generate diverse queries and targets (prompt in Figure~\ref{fig:query_generation_prompt}).
+Generate Pairs of (Query, Targets).} Using the entities extracted from each input document (Step 1), we utilize LLAMA-2-Chat-70B~\citep{touvron2023llama2} to generate diverse queries and targets (prompt in Figure~\ref{fig:query_generation_prompt}).
 We generate 10 questions for each input document.
-To satisfy \reqtw of \task, we provide only the extracted entities into the model, excluding the input document.
+To satisfy the criteria of utilizing external knowledge (\reqtw), we provide only the extracted entities into the model, excluding the input document.
 This is done to remove the dependency on the document itself, as \task prioritizes queries that cannot be answered solely with the document and requires the integration of external knowledge.